-By Phoenix at Elder Mountain – All ancient Night (sky) Goddesses hold the memories and magic of woman’s root of culture in the dreaming cultures, the ancient cave dreaming, astral flight, dream walking and Brėkšta, the Lithuanian Goddess is no different.
-Brėkšta or Brekszta can be derived from brėkšti meaning “it is the dawning; the dusk which is falling” making her a goddess of twilight, of the veils in-between waking and sleeping, in-between night and day and in-between this world and the dream worlds.
+By Phoenix of Elder Mountain – All ancient Night (sky) Goddesses hold the memories and remembrances of woman and her root of culture in the dreaming rites, the ancient cave dreaming, astral flight and dream walking.
+Brėkšta, the Lithuanian Goddess is no different, Brėkšta or Brekszta can be derived from brėkšti meaning “it is the dawning; the dusk which is falling” making her a goddess of twilight, of the veils in-between waking and sleeping, in-between night and day and in-between this world and the dream worlds.

 Lithuania, Latvia & the Prussian Brėkšta, Brekszta, Breksta is a Goddess of the Night, a ruler over Dreams, Dreamers, Dream Prophecy and the protecting of her dreamers from dusk until dawn.
 She who Keeps Watch over the World from sunset to sunrise.
 In her stillness, just before Dawn, the Goddess Breksta also is among the Fog and Twilight, when grand or spirit dreams are present.
 Her echoes of prehistory, before grandfathers world came, was our connection to mother earth, by her stirrings of our wandering Soul.
 She keeps us safe from harm if we pray to her and honor her in ritual.

 Breksta was first recorded by Polish historian and theologian Jan Łasicki in his treatise on idolatry “De diis Samagitarum caeterorumque Sarmatarum et falsorum Christianorum”, written in 1582.Polish historian Theodor Narbutt referred to her as Brekszta in his work “Dzieje starożytne narodu litewskiego”, written between 1835.
 Both Łasicki and Narbutt mention this Goddess by very similar names, her functions are basically the same: